Basic Overview of concrete

 Proportions Matter

 The proportions of cement, aggregate and water must be precisely adjusted during mixing to produce proper properties.
-Like water cement ration (W/C ratio) must be followed as per standards and different varieties of concrete can be produced in different proportions, each of which is ideal for a certain use.
+Like Water Cement Ratio (W/C ratio) must be followed as per standards and different varieties of concrete can be produced in different proportions, each of which is ideal for a certain use.

 Admixtures can improve concrete beyond its basic elements.
-Many benefits are provided by these additives, including improved workability, quick setting time, high durability and resilience to adverse climatic conditions.
+These additives provide numerous benefits, including improved Workability, quicker setting times, enhanced durability, and increased resilience to adverse climatic conditions.

 Structural Applications